William Lukuvi

 William Vangimembe Lukuvi (born 15 August 1955) is a Tanzanian CCM politician and Member of Parliament for Ismani constituency.
 Until 8 January 2022, he was the Minister for Lands, Housing and Human Settlement Development.
 He completed Master of Arts in political science at Open University of Tanzania.

+On June 13, 2023 he was appointed by President Samia Suluhu Hassan to be an advisor to the President on (political and social relations) together with other three appointees.